Whonceuponatime/Marinetec-China/README.md

 # MarineTec-China EICAR Button Controller

-A Raspberry Pi-based system for replaying EICAR test packets via physical GPIO button control.
-This MVP allows you to trigger packet replay with a simple button press, with visual feedback via an LED indicator.
+A Raspberry Pi-based system for generating and sending EICAR test packets via physical GPIO button control.
+This MVP allows you to trigger packet generation and transmission with a simple button press, with visual feedback via an LED indicator.
+Packets are generated on-the-fly with auto-detected source IP and automatic MAC address resolution.

 ## ⚠️ Safety Warning